XinyuFeng/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * How was the architecture adjusted and why was it adjusted?

-I added dropout layers after fully connected layers
+I added dropout layers after each fully connected layers, except the last one.

 * Which parameters were tuned?
 How were they adjusted and why?